My Brother-in-Law Mocked Me Constantly — I Sabotaged a Job He Wanted, and He Found Another Career

 Source: UGC

 When we hung up, I felt uneasy.
 Not guilty, exactly.
 Just unsettled.
 But I reminded myself I had not lied.
-I had not set out to harm Dylan.
+I had not set out to harm Kwesi.
 I only described the version of him that he consistently showed me.

 He did not get the job.

 He cooled off.
 Little by little, like a kettle that had been switched off but took its time losing heat.
 He stopped with the jabs.
 He stopped rolling his eyes as much.
-Once, he even asked for my advice about a birthday gift for Evan.
+Once, he even asked for my advice about a birthday gift for Kofi.

 It was not friendship.
 Not yet.
 But it was a doorway.
 A subtle softening.
 The start of something that felt less like a battlefield and more like a cautious truce.